QuantumUtils/quantum-utils-mathematica/README.md

 ## Requirements

 QuantumUtils officially requires Mathematica 10.0.0 or newer.
-Many features should still work with Mathematica 9, and further compatibility may be added in the future.
+Most features should work with Mathematica 9, and full compatibility with Mathematica 9 will be added in the future.
 Older versions of Mathematica are not supported.

 ## Installation